sweta4b/Fandom-Quiz/README.md

 # Fandom quiz

+## Tech Stack
-A fandom quiz made with Javascript in repl.it about our Prime Minister.
+A CLI app made using Node.js in repl.it.

 ## About
 Simple CLI quiz to test how well do people know our Prime Minister.
 Play it here: https://replit.com/@sweta4b/Fandom-Quiz?embed=1&output=1